abach42/superhero/README.md

 # Superhero Spring Boot RESTful API
-A RESTful API etude, using Spring 6.* , Spring Boot 3.* to find solutions and build tests as example code.
+A RESTful API etude, using Spring 6.* , Spring Boot 3.* to find solutions and build tests as example code - to store contacts of superheroes.

 You could get data calling e.g. `/api/v1/superheroes` and other endpoints.
 Prior get a JWT token.
 You can run unit, functional and integrative tests using oci container solution ("Testconainers" feature of spring boot).